 Some of the advantages of hire purchase are as follows:

 - Assets can be bought into use without paying for the full amount.

 - A convenient method for procuring assets in case an entity is facing a cash shortage or does not want to spend a huge amount at once.

 - Since the amount of expenditure is well known in advance, it makes easier for the entity to make budgeting decisions.

 - It can be said as a convenient way of financing an asset purchase.

-- Since it creates a fixed amount payment burden on the purchaser, he may find difficulty in payment during a cash crunch position which may also lead to lose the asset and damage your credit rating.
+- Since it creates a fixed amount payment burden on the purchaser, he may find difficulty in payment during a cash crunch position which may also lead to loss of the asset and damage your credit rating.

-- Cost of purchasing an asset will always be higher than purchasing on the cash price.
+- The cost of purchasing an asset will always be higher than purchasing on the cash price.

 - Legal ownership vests with the seller which may seize the same in case of non-payment of hire purchase installments.

 - If the purchased asset gets stolen/ destroyed before it is fully paid for, the insurance may not cover the replacement value which may lead you to face a shortfall (in recovery).

 Based on the above discussions, advantages, disadvantages discussed and shared it cannot be outrightly said that purchasing an asset on hire purchase, in cash, a loan or lease is best.
 The mode of acquisition shall be decided by multiple factors based on each individual organization.
 But yes, it is a good option in case the entity wants to use the asset without processing 100% payment at once.
 However, it is a costlier method of acquisition rather than Cash Purchase as it will always include hiring charges/interest element.